mondongos/CV/README.md

 ## Max Van Aken

 I am a **junior full-stack developer** with a background in accounting & finance, marketing and event management.
-I am Seeking a role in a company with a modern tech stack where I can consolidate and extend my programming knowledge.
+I am seeking a role in a company with a modern tech stack where I can consolidate and extend my programming knowledge.

 ## Projects